Overview

 Why Atulya?

-A single chatbot forgetting prior context is annoying.
+A single ai-agent forgetting prior context is annoying.
 In an enterprise agentic organization, the same failure becomes much more expensive:

 - facts drift apart across tools, repos, docs, and conversations